Mahmoud Ahmadinejad: Mayor of Tehran (2003–2005)

 The 2003 mayoral race in Tehran elected conservative candidates from the Alliance of Builders of Islamic Iran to the City Council of Tehran.
-The Council appointed Ahmadinejad mayor.
+The Council appointed Ahmadinejad as Mayor.

 As mayor, he reversed changes made by previous moderate and reformist mayors.
 He put religious emphasis on the activities of cultural centres they had founded, publicised the separation of elevators for men and women in the municipality offices, and suggested that people killed in the Iran–Iraq War be buried in major city squares of Tehran.
 He also worked to improve the traffic system and put an emphasis on charity, such as distributing free soup to the poor.

 After his election to the presidency, Ahmadinejad's resignation as the Mayor of Tehran was accepted on 28 June 2005.
 After two years as mayor, Ahmadinejad was one of 65 finalists for World Mayor in 2005, selected from 550 nominees, only nine of them from Asia.
 He was among three strong candidates for the top-ten list, but his resignation made him ineligible.